c1570/Connomore64/README.md

 At some point, it would be sensible to create a dedicated board for the project.
 It could be made very cheap and small as only one flash chip and crystal would be needed, and setting up the microcontrollers could be done via SWD.
-Total cost including connectors etc. below 20€ might be possible.
+Total cost below 20€ might be possible.

+## Status
+### Compatibility
+* Runs most games just fine
+  * Armalyte, Katakis, R-Type, Bubble Bobble, ...
+* Fastloaders should "just work" (certainly JiffyDOS does)
+* Current TODO is Mayhem in Monsterland - VIC-II timing is slightly off and VSP doesn't work yet.

-## Missing features
+### Missing Features
-Some features are still missing - this project is work in progress.
 * Only the CPU half of each C64 cycle is emulated, limiting potential compatibility with C64 expansion port cartridges.
+  * There is code for Phi low but RP2040s are not fast enough for that.
 * Userport software and hardware is not done (this should be easy though)
 * Expansion port firmware and hardware is not done (needs some thought)
+* CIA2 timers are not emulated (too little ARM cycles remaining but can be moved to another RP2040)
+* No time of day timers in CIAs (implementation missing)

 ## License
 At the moment, the project and code is in no way release ready.